Exposure and Reporting

 • symptoms are not present or are mild and improving.

-Students who meet the criteria for exiting isolation after day 5; it is recommended to wear a highly protective mask for 10 days from the first day of symptoms or positive COVID-19 test when around others.
+Students who meet the criteria for exiting isolation must wear a highly protective mask for 10 days from the date of the positive COVID-19 test or the date when symptoms started (whichever occurred first) when around others.

-Employees, including student workers who met the criteria for exiting isolation after day 5 must wear a highly protective mask for 10 days from the first day of symptoms or positive COVID-19 test when around others in the workplace, except when eating or drinking.
+Cal OSHA requires employees, including student workers, who met the criteria for exiting isolation to wear a highly protective mask for 10 days from the date of the positive COVID-19 test or the date when symptoms started (whichever occurred first) in the workplace, except when eating or drinking.

 The following applies to all, regardless of vaccination status or previous infection.